AurelioB/knulli-tailscale/README.md

-# Batocera-Tailscale....
+# Knulli-Tailscale....

-**Access you batocera machine from anywhere in the world or use it as a vpn server.**
+**Access you knulli machine from anywhere in the world or use it as a vpn server.**

-**Run Tailscale in batocera with Subnet, Accept Routes and Exit node.
+**Run Tailscale in knulli or other batocera forks.
 Tailscale starts at boot.**

 ***Step 1: Login into your batocera machine via ssh.***